Parable of the Renegades [BETA Version]

 Davis was frozen in denial and just barely managed to shake his head.
 "Nu-uh."

 "Yah-uh!"
 Lucas shot back.
 "You just left her in the dust yelling 'I'm looking forward to that first call or text, Violaaaaaaa!!!!'
 Remember?"

-Now that he thought about it, Davis came to realize he got too excited about getting acquainted with Viola that he ended up making a mistake...
+He sure did, now that the reminder jogged his memory.
+Davis did get too excited about getting acquainted with Viola that he ended up making a mistake...

 ...That and Lucas did a terrible impression of his voice.